rishithakantevari/problem-solving/dsa.md

 # 🧠 Complete List of Data Structures for DSA

 This guide covers all major data structures used in Data Structures & Algorithms (DSA), with brief descriptions and use-cases.
-Great for interviews, competitive programming, and system design foundations.
+Great for interviews, competitive programming, and system design foundations

 ---